RTWeiss/Xcode-Corona-Editor/Readme.md

 * BuildCoronaIOS
 * BuildCoronaAndroid

 --------------------------------------------------------------
 Tips and tricks:

 * I didn't add a lot of Corona API keywords to the Lua.xclangspec because I prefer it that way, but it is possible.
-  After installing lua syntax coloring with you can add more keywords for coloring in the Lua.xclangspec located at:
+  After installing lua syntax coloring you can add more keywords for coloring in the Lua.xclangspec located at:
   ~/Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/Lua.xclangspec
   You don't need to run the Add-Lua.sh script again for Xcode to register the changes.

 * It is quite easy to do your own Project / File Templates.
 As a starting point just copy one of the subfolders located at:
   ~/Library/Developer/Xcode/Templates and edit the files.
 Project templates need a unique id to work.
-Edit the templates TemplateInfo.plist to do that.
+Edit the templates TemplateInfo.plist.

 * If you want to create your own applescript behavior scripts remember to:

   - Add #!/usr/bin/osascript at the top of the script
   - Export the script as text from AppleScript Editor
   - Run chmod -x <your_script> on it in the terminal

+* If you need to migrate a project from another IDE to Xcode do the folowing:
+  - In Xcode create a project template and delete the folder with the Corona files.
+  - Create a new folder with the same name as the one you deleted
+  - Put your own Corona files in it.
+  - In Xcode select File > Add files to Project.. and select all you files.
+  - Run the LuaSyntaxColorProject behavior script.

 --------------------------------------------------------------